 - Patient/client care environments, office environments, and patients’/clients’ homes.

 - Out-of-doors in all weather conditions as required to complete learning objectives and activities.

 To graduate from the Radford University Carilion OTA Program, the student must successfully complete the following

-- Community Service Project/Volunteer experience – one per academic year
+- Community Service Volunteer experiences – one per academic year

-- Continuing education experience – one per academic year
+- Continuing Education experiences – one per academic year

 - Competency math test – one final examination – a pre-examination will be administered during the first semester of the program to determine need for remediation

-Occupational Therapy Assistant, A.A.S - Radford University Carilion Campus
+Occupational Therapy Assistant, A.A.S - Radford University Carilion Site